-THE REQUIREMENTS: Any combination of training and experience that would provide the required knowledge and abilities is qualifying.
-A typical way to obtain these knowledge and abilities would be:
+Any combination of training and experience which would provide the required knowledge and abilities is qualifying.
+A typical way to obtain this knowledge and abilities would be:

 Equivalent to completion of a bachelor's degree from an accredited four-year college or university in psychology, sociology, social services, humanities, criminal justice or a related field OR two years of experience performing duties comparable to those of Probation Aide in Santa Cruz County.